LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 3. Don't implicitly trust lists of tools, decide for yourself what you and your team needs.

 <thanks>
-    Please let me now if you want a deep dive on one of this tools or if I should explain my decision process.<br />
+    Please let me now if you want a deep dive on one of this tools or if I should explain my decision process.
-    Thanks to my friends for reading drafts of this post. ❤️
 </thanks>